m-h-s-m-h-s/Product-Description-Paraphrase/README.md

 - **Simplicity First**: No configuration options - the app does one thing perfectly
 - **Clear Language**: System prompt specifically asks for simple, easy-to-understand language
+- **No Added Information**: The AI is explicitly instructed to never add details not in the original
 - **Concise Output**: Always generates shorter versions to improve readability
-- **Consistent Results**: gpt-5-nano provides reliable simplification with its built-in constraints
+- **Minimal Configuration**: Works with gpt-5-nano's constraints (no temperature/top_p/max_tokens control)
 - **Error Recovery**: Gracefully handles API errors, rate limits, and connection issues

 ## 🐛 Error Handling